 She also figured out the braiding methods for both 10-loop letter braids, improved the alphabet symbol charts for the second one (the Nun’s Book letterbraid), and created charts for the first one – the so-called “Verbal Letterbraid.”
 The original 17th C. instructions for its various letter-shapes had been in text only–incomprehensible jargon, for the most part—without charts.

 The Verbal letterbraid was the first of the two 10-loop letterbraids that Joy Boutrup analyzed, and its 17th C. instructions contained a truly mind-boggling red herring!
 The original manuscripts’ letter-shape instructions only work if a very odd “mistake move” (as I see it, anyway) is made in each row of braiding.
 A few steps later in the row, this “mistake” is then undone by a subsequent braiding move.
 The braid itself (without any letters) can be made without doing this “mistake”, but the letters as taught will not come out correctly unless the otherwise unnecessary “mistake and correction” is performed.
 Joy not only managed to decode this odd mistake move, she also translated the lettershape instructions to how they must be done to make the letters without those “mistake and correction moves”.
-So there are two optional ways to make this braid–the original way, and a more economical way, each with its own letter-charts.
+Because of her work, we not only can now make the braid, but even have two optional ways to make it! –the original method, and a more efficient one, each with its own letter-charts.

 Even though the second ten-loop letterbraid–the Nun’s Book letterbraid–had no accompanying braiding instructions, I would guess that it might have been less of a headache for Joy Boutrup to figure out, since its charts weren’t dependent on a mistake being incorporated into the braiding!